 - August 25: Membership Meeting.
 Lure Coursing at the Metcalf’s.
 Refreshments: Cheryle Whisenhunt, second volunteer needed

 - September 13-14: WKC Dog Show and Rally and Obedience Trials, Chelan County Fairgrounds, Cashmere

 - September 29: Membership Meeting.
-TBA.
+Parade of Champions.
 Refreshments: Judy Johnson, second volunteer needed

 - October 10-12: WKC Agility Trials, Confluence Park, Wenatchee